 The Company performs an annual impairment analysis of goodwill for its purchased subsidiary, The M Group.
-Based on the fair value of this reporting unit, estimated using the expected present value of future cash flows, no impairment of goodwill was recognized in 2011 and 2010.
+Based on the fair value of this reporting unit, estimated using the expected present value of future cash flows, no impairment of goodwill was recognized in 2012, 2011, or 2010.